openmultiplayer/web/frontend/docs/scripting/functions/NPC_SetVehicleHealth.md

 - Only works when NPC is in a vehicle
 - Health ranges from 0.0 (destroyed) to 1000.0 (perfect condition)
-- Vehicle explodes when health reaches 0
+- Vehicles explode when health drops below 250
-- Use NPC_GetVehicleHealth to check current health

 ## Related Functions